cabrerac/cabrerac.github.io/_includes/_snippets/early-ai.md

    - Pattern matching
    - Rule-based reasoning

 These early approaches laid the foundation for modern AI and machine learning.
-They demonstrated both the potential and limitations of different AI paradigms, leading to the development of more sophisticated methods in later years.
+They demonstrated both the potential and limitations of different AI paradigms, leading to the development of more sophisticated methods in later years.-->